RISK-BASED CORRECTIVE ACTION - WATER WELL SURVEYS

 - For the most current well construction and location data, you can contact the Missouri Geological Survey’s Wellhead Protection Section at 573-368-2165.
 This section conducts searches based on Global Positioning System coordinates of degrees, minutes and seconds and is capable of providing a radius report in quarter-mile increments up to six miles.

-- Well data collected by the department after July 1987 is also available online using the department’s new Geosciences Technical Resource Assessment Tool (GeoSTRAT) available at http://www.dnr.mo.gov/geology/geostrat.htm.
-This toll enables you to easily visualize and explore geospatial data using an interactive mapping feature and can be used to access information about public and private drinking water wells in a the area of your site.
+- Well data collected by the department after July 1987 is also available online using the department’s new Geosciences Technical Resource Assessment Tool (GeoSTRAT).
+This tool enables you to easily visualize and explore geospatial data using an interactive mapping feature and can be used to access information about public and private drinking water wells near your site.

-- Data on the installation of public and non-public wells can also be obtained on line from the department’s Well Information Management System (WIMS) at www.dnr.mo.gov/mowells.
+- Data on the installation of public and non-public wells can also be obtained on line from the department’s Well Information Management System (WIMS).

-- Data for some wells logged by geologists is maintained by the department’s Water Resources Center and is available online at www.dnr.mo.gov/env/wrc/logmain/index.html.
-You can click on a county and all public and private wells in the county for which log data is available will appear (some of the well logs were developed as long ago as the 1920's).
+- Data for some wells logged by geologists is maintained by the department’s Water Resources Center.
+You can click on a county to access available log data for public and private wells in the county.
 You can then click on a specific well and obtain specific information related to that well.

 - Well location and log data is also available by contacting the department’s Water Resources Center directly at 573-368-2175.
 The center can produce well log reports on a township-range-section basis.

-Finally, residents, particularly long-time residents, can be a valuable source of information regarding water wells (both modern, drilled wells and old, hand dug and other shallow wells) at and near a specific site.
-Door-to-door surveys, as mentioned previously in this fact sheet, are a good way to find residents who might be a source of such information.
+Finally, residents, particularly long-time residents, can be a valuable source of information regarding water wells at and near a specific site.
+Door-to-door surveys, as mentioned above, are a good way to find residents who might be a source of such information.